Why is this important?

 If the natural parents of the child are married, either the mother or the father can provide the information to the Registrar who will register the birth.

 - the mother can provide the information to the Registrar even when she is under 16, or

 - the father can provide the information but only if he has the agreement of the mother.
 She must give this agreement by signing a declaration (Form DPM) and the father must sign a declaration (Form 27).
 From 4 May 2006, if an unmarried father jointly registers the birth of his child with the child's mother he will automatically acquire parental responsibilities and rights towards the child.

-From 1 September 2009, if a woman has a child by donor insemination or fertility treatment, was in a civil partnership at the time of the treatment, and her civil partner is the child’s legal parent, either woman can register the birth on her own.
-If the women were not civil partners, the mother can register the birth alone, but her female partner can only register it in certain circumstances.
-However if the mother and her female partner are not civil partners and the mother’s partner registers the child’s birth jointly with the mother, she will ensure that she has parental responsibilities and rights towards the child.
+From 1 September 2009, if a woman has a child by donor insemination or fertility treatment, was in a civil partnership or marriage at the time of the treatment, and her civil partner or spouse is the child’s legal parent, either woman can register the birth on her own.
+If the women were not civil partners or married, the natural mother can register the birth alone, but her female partner can only register it in certain circumstances.
+If the mother and her female partner are not civil partners or married but the natural mother’s cohabiting partner registers the child’s birth jointly with the mother, this will ensure that she has full parental responsibilities and rights towards the child.

-If neither the mother nor the father or, in the case of a same-sex female couple from 1 September 2009, the mother or her partner, can provide information to the Registrar, any of the following people can provide the information:-
+If neither the natural mother nor the natural father or, in the case of a same-sex female couple from 1 September 2009, the natural mother or her partner, can provide information to the Registrar, any of the following people can provide the information:-

 - someone living in the house where the child was born